 \begin{theo}[see \autoref{res: unsolvability}] There exists a critical exponent $n_0 \in \N$ with the following property.
 Let $n \geq n_0$ be an odd integer that is not prime.
 Let $\mathcal P$ be a subclass of $\vburn n$ for which there exist $G_+,G_- \in \vburn n$ which are finitely presented relative to $\vburn n$ such that \begin{enumerate} \item the group $G_+$ belongs to $\mathcal P$, \item any $n$-periodic group containing $G_-$ as a subgroup does not belong to $\mathcal P$. \end{enumerate} Then there is no algorithm that takes as input a finite presentation relative to $\vburn n$ and determines whether the corresponding group $G \in \vburn n$ belongs to $\mathcal P$ or not. \end{theo}

-Our proof relies on a result of Karlampovich, who showed that if $n$ is a sufficiently large exponent that is not prime then there exists a group $G \in \vburn n$ which is finitely presented relative to $\vburn n$ without solvable word problem \cite{Kharlampovich:1995ea}.
+Our proof relies on a result of Kharlampovich, who showed that if $n$ is a sufficiently large exponent that is not prime, then there exists a group $G \in \vburn n$ which is finitely presented relative to $\vburn n$ with unsolvable word problem \cite{Kharlampovich:1995ea}.
 The following is an immediate consequence of our theorem.

 \begin{coro}[see \autoref{res: unsolvability - applications}] There exists a critical exponent $n_0 \in \N$, such that for every odd integer $n\geq n_0$ which is not prime, the following properties are algorithmically undecidable from finite presentations relative to $\vburn n$: begin trivial, finite, cyclic, abelian, nilpotent, solvable, amenable. \end{coro}